saeedafra/rosa-evaluation-track/README.md

 Interested students can freely join the track, where they'll be asked to do a number of assignments.
 By doing so, we can make sure they have the minimum necessary skills required in the project.
 Once the track is successfully done, students can apply for a position.

 # Assignments
 There is a series of assignments, each covering a certain topic.
 For each, we provide examples and the assignment problem statement.
 Each assignment assumes you know the previous assignments and are comfortable with them.
+Please follow the order specified in [recommended_order.csv](recommended_order.csv).

 We cannot provide any training.
 The example will help you a lot, but you'll have your own self-study to do.

 # How to submit assignments
 The main branch of the repository always contains examples, templates and necessary files.
 There is a folder for each assignment.